flaneurette/DNSconfig/README.md

 # DNSconfig
-Generic DNS configuration.
-(Be mindful of the reversed arpa address, which reverses the IP)
+Generic optimal DNS configuration.
+(Be mindful of the reversed ip address)

             Raw AXFR output